 A lot of singers who have taught themselves how to sing managed to increase their vocal range by using musical instruments like a piano or even a guitar.
 This doesn’t mean that you now have to learn to play these instruments just so that you can increase your vocal range.
-There are a lot of apps that mimic musical instruments, just download one and play a lower note at the beginning, after that steadily increase.
+There are a lot of apps that mimic musical instruments, just download one and play a lower note at the beginning, and after that steadily increase.

 Not only you will train your voice to increase your vocal range by doing this exercise but you will also learn what the actual limit of your vocal range is.
 My recommendation for you is if you have a friend who plays either the guitar o the piano to ask them to accompany you while you practice and even while you try to sing some songs which are actually out of your vocal range.

 If you want to increase your vocal range then you will have to take care of your vocal cords and your throat.
 The problem is that most singers push themselves way too hard, and sometimes when they falsely think they have increased their vocal range they will take it as a sign and push themselves even further.
-What most singers do not understand is that their diet and fitness directly impacts their vocal range.
+What most singers do not understand is that their diet and fitness directly impact their vocal range.

 There are a lot of drinks and foods which actually aid your throat and vocal cords, my recommendation is to try to incorporate these drinks and foods into your diet, here is my list of the best drinks which will help you Best drink for singing voice? ( Top 13 drinks to help your voice ).
 In addition to this once you get a cold or flu you will have to treat it immediately, the longer your cold persists the worse it is for your vocal range, and it is fairly normal to somewhat lose your vocal range after the flu.
 Singers oftentimes wonder how can they get their vocal range back after a flue, just give it some time and your vocal range will be back eventually.